-GitHub Copilot CLI fixes shell parameter-expansion bypass that can lead to arbitrary code execution (CVE-2026-29783)
+GitHub Copilot CLI shell expansion bypass enables arbitrary code execution

 What happened